KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 Once they're done, they then write yet another message and pass the raw documentation back.

-This is a normal part of the creative process, and indeed it is included in the task outlines above.
+This is an understandable part of the creative process, and indeed it is included in the task outlines above.
 However, it is important to note that the aspect of passing the task back and forth is very time consuming.

 When it can be avoided, team members should make reasonable efforts to do so.

-Likewise, if a writer does not adequately read the raw material before asking questions of the developer, the writer can also cause the developer to spend time inefficiently.
+Likewise, if a writer does not adequately read the raw material before asking questions of the developer, the writer can also cause the developer to spend time inefficiently answering questions that were already answered.

 An ideal scenario is as follows: